SiminaB/Fdr-regression/README.md

 The file **5.make_Figure_2.Rmd** loads BMI_GIANT_GWAS.RData, BMI_GIANT_GWAS_results_logistic.RData, BMI_GIANT_GWAS_results_Scott.RData,  BMI_GIANT_GWAS_results_Scott_theoretical.RData, and **BMI_GIANT_GWAS_bootstrap_CIs_logistic.RData** generates Figure 2 from the paper, saved in **Figures/Fig2-1.pdf**.
 Running it also generates the file **5.make_Figure_2.pdf**.

 ##Simulations - independent
-This directory contains the code to run the simulations and generate Figures 1, 2, and S1, and Table S1.
+This directory contains the code to run the simulations for the independent test statistics, m=1,000 feature case, and generate Table 3 and Figures S1-S2.

 The file **1.run_simulations.Rnw** simulates data and creates the files **simResults_1.RData**, **simResults_2.RData**, **simResults_3.RData**.
 Each of these files is around 70 MB. *They are not included here due to repository size limitations*.
 Running it also generates the file **1.run_simulations.pdf**.